December 5th and 6th, 2015

 Unfortunately, no. Although we encourage publishers to apply, space is very limited and we want to fit in as many independent artists as possible.

-Because this is CALA's first year and we want to ensure that the event goes well for everybody, we're aiming for a smaller show than the likes of other comics fests.
+Because we want to ensure that the event goes well for everybody, we aim for a smaller show than the likes of other comics fests.
 Think Tank can accommodate around 70 exhibitors, some of which will be collectives of multiple artists.

 Drop us a line: